LuCian532506oHenDRIX/TzLCqwmY/6zs4l/lB-f7/TqW/yR50EP/cloud-management_msNgO_1747937115.txt.md

 failure domains - a control plane failure does not prevent the data plane from functioning.
-Control planes are rooted in control theory, in particular closed loop control where the actual state of a system is observed in order to determine how best to drive it toward a desired state.
+Control planes are rooted in control theory, in particular closed loop control where the actual state of a system is observed in order to

 Control planes power cloud computing.
 Cloud providers like AWS are built with control planes, as are projects like Kubernetes.
 In cloud computing the data